SchoolOfFreelancing/Freelancing-On-Linux/README.md

 📢 Immediate assistance: Yes if you get any client during training period

 ## Training Prerequisite
-🏋️ Minimum one year of computer usage skills required.
+🏋️ Minimum one year of experience with computer usage is necessary.

 👓 Must be able to read, understand, and type English fluently.